 During the last 12 years of professional work, I have launched over 40 businesses and projects, consulted and worked with numerous global companies, and helped well over two thousand customers.

 I know that some might say – aiming for revenue is greedy and bad.
 For me, it is a sure way to stay accountable.
 Launching XX startups that make no income is excellent as a hobby/learning/side project/finding a niche.
 But a valid metric of success for most startups is revenue and growth.
-Thus I choose it as my project’s goal.
+Thus I choose that as my project’s goal.

-Learning on their mistakes, seeing the decisions they made, and monetary penalty or reward that comes with it allows you to learn much faster.
+Learning on their mistakes, seeing the decisions they made, and monetary penalty or reward that comes with it, allows you to learn much faster.

 The core of Phassive will be this blog and Product Hunt (thus the idea for name Phassive).
 Product Hunt is a platform that anyone can use; it’s free, open, and at the center of makers world.
 The perfect starting point for a startup to skyrocket its growth.
 My methods will be possible to reproduce thanks to the availability of solutions that you can use: